pgrandinetti/standard-traffic-data/README.md

 ## How to contribute

 The real aim of this project is to involve as many people as possible.
 Whether you are an experienced engineer, data scientist or a student (isn't everybody?), if you are interested in playing with these datasets then please go ahead and have fun.
-We hope you'd get in touch and collaborate, because we beliebe open-source is meant to produce and share knowledge.
+We hope you'll get in touch and collaborate, because we believe open-source is meant to produce and share knowledge.
 There's already some amazing people sharing their experience with us, and we'd love for you to be the next one.

 If that's what you believe too, open an issue now and explain what ideas you have for your next article with this data.